ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Experiments

 The setting of the temperature hyperparameter ($\tau$) is known to be crucial for contrastive training~\citep{align}.
-We find that a poor treatment of the $\tau$ parameter is the easiest way to lose model performance.
-In particular, optimizing $\tau$ throughout the pretraining process is crucial.
+However, $\tau$ is often treated as a fixed hyperparameter~\citep{vlm2vec, uniir}.
+A large fixed setting of $\tau$ results in a significantly worse model~\citep{wang2021understandingbehaviourcontrastiveloss}, whereas a too small setting can result in training instability (\cref{fig:combined_temperature}).
+Therefore, we find that optimizing $\tau$ throughout the pretraining process is crucial.
 In shorter runs like training our negative mining model, we find that shows that \emph{both} the initialization and optimization of $\tau$ is crucial.
-A large initialization of $\tau$ requires many additional training steps to optimize to its correct value, whereas a low initialization results in training instability~(\Cref{fig:combined_temperature}).
 For our negative mining model, we find $\tau = 0.07$ to be a temperature initialization that is both stable and performant.

-\textbf{Temperature in pretraining.} We find that \emph{the mined negatives are essential for training stability}. \cref{fig:combined_temperature} shows our pretraining run with a batch size of 128 images queries and 1024 text candidates.
-If randomized negatives are used instead of our chosen mined negatives, the optimizer tends to push $\tau$ very close to $0$.
+\textbf{Mined negatives and temperature.} In {\cref{tab:neg_ablation}}, we ablate over the number of mined hard negatives used during pretraining.
+Each pretraining run consists of 500 steps with a batch size of 256.
+Introducing 6 mined hard negatives improves top-1 image to text retrieval by $9.5\%$ and top-1 text to image retrieval by $9.1\%$.
+Furthermore, we find that \emph{the mined negatives are essential for training stability}. \cref{fig:combined_temperature} shows our pretraining run with a batch size of 128 images queries and 1024 text candidates.
+We compare two runs: one using randomized negatives sampled uniformly randomly from our dataset and the other our mined hard negatives.
+We find that if randomized negatives are used instead of our mined negatives, the optimizer tends to push $\tau$ very close to $0$.
 This results in numerical instability, loss spikes, and eventually catastrophic failure.
 When our mined negatives are used in our pretraining, the temperature stabilizes at a very reasonable value of around $0.03$.